devolution2409/lidl-bot/README.md

 To generate an OAUTH token that will be valid for the bot, please login in to twitch with the bot account, and go to this page: https://twitchapps.com/tmi/ .
 Click generate and voila.

+#### Additional info

+If you are using the provided docker-compose file, and the mongoDB image throws some error, you can try to use the provided `clean_docker_garbage.sh` script.
+It will clean up docker temporary and trailing images, and can sometime make the mongoDB work again.
+It won't delete any image used by a *running*  container.

 ### (Re-)Building the bot
 #### Dockerfile